 In 96AD, John of Jerusalem (before he was St. John of Patmos) was banished to the Agean island of Patmos during the reign of Roman emperor Domitian.
 It was here where he received the book of the revelation of the Apocalypse.
 I don’t know what was growing on the island of Patmos at that time, but this is one of the most psychedelic dream fantasies I’ve ever come across.
 What an imagination; the four horsemen, the gates of hell open up, 7 trumpets call the doom, Satan is released, the beast of the land and the beast of the sea, death and destruction everywhere.
 But then, there’s good news, after most of the world has been destroyed, the forces of God defeat the evil forces and create the new Jerusalem.

 It’s believed by some that John was actually writing about current events and he believed the world was actually coming to an end.
-In 66AD, the Romans destroyed Jerusalem.
-John, being a jew, believed that the Romans were the four horsemen of the Apocalypse and opened the gates of hell.
+In 70AD, the Romans destroyed Jerusalem.
+John, being a jew, believed Rome was the Whore of Babylon and that the Romans were the four horsemen of the Apocalypse who opened the gates of hell.
 The eruption of Pompeii was in 79AD, another sign the world was coming to an end.
 By the time John arrived in Patmos, somewhere between 81-96AD, he created his explanation of what was happening.

 In the late 1300s, Duke Louis I of Anjou commissioned the Apocalypse tapestries.
 They were drawn up by a Flemish artist and woven in Paris by tapestry artisan, Nicholas Bataille.
 They was donated to Angers by good King René in 1480 and they’ve been here ever since.